irods/irods_docs/docs/developers/contributing.md

     When local development is ready for some review from others, push your local branch to your fork at github.com.
 On the github.com website, create a pull request to the appropriate upstream branch.
-Name the pull request with a suffix of " (master)" or "(4-2-stable)" to help the reviewers distinguish between similar pull requests (in the case of cherry-picks).
+Name the pull request with a suffix of " (master)" or " (4-2-stable)" to help the reviewers distinguish between similar pull requests to different branches (in the case of cherry-picks).

 5. Go through code review